taslater/egui_kittest/README.md

 - Window resizing in tests with `Harness::builder().with_size(..)` and `harness.set_size(..)`
 - Image snapshots at multiple sizes and `fit_contents()` flows
 - CI-friendly: stable labels; minimal, focused snapshots
+- Scaling coverage: tests assert that `Scale: …%` is non-decreasing with width, `Scale bucket` transitions at 600/900/900+ thresholds, wide geometry grows with scale, and breakpoints remain stable across scaling modes.

 ## Running the Application